zwimpee/zwimpee.github.io/_posts/2023-06-15-lie-groups-manifolds.md

 <img src="/assets/s1.png" width="80%">
 </div>

-As $\theta$ varies between 0 and $2\pi$, the $x$ and $y$ values trace out a complete circle.
-Thus, any point on the circle can be uniquely identified by a single parameter $\theta$.
+As $ \theta $ varies between 0 and $ 2\pi $, the $ x $ and $ y $ values trace out a complete circle.
+Thus, any point on the circle can be uniquely identified by a single parameter $ \theta $.
 This demonstrates one of the key properties of a manifold: locally, it behaves just like a simple Euclidean space.

 This code and the associated visualization serve as a practical implementation of the manifold concept, offering an intuitive understanding that you can extend to higher-dimensional manifolds.
 As we proceed, you'll see that this intuition is crucial to understanding the more complex structures in the realm of Lie Groups.
 So, keep this circle example in mind as we continue our journey!